 Psychographics originated within consumer behavior research, but modern B2B revenue teams are getting in on the action, savvily using psychographic data to personalize engagement among their target accounts’ employees, key personnel, and members of management.

 This practice isn’t just for deep-pocketed Fortune 50 companies.
-Your organization can also integrate psychographic data into its strategies to effectively persuade the right buyers.
+Your organization can also integrate psychographic data into its strategies to effectively persuade buyers.

 What is Psychographic Segmentation?